-Faculty Affairs (for individual schools): For complaints that do not meet the threshold of other investigative units and the respondent is a faculty member.
-Faculty Affairs often works closely with Human Resources and the Provost's Office.
+- Faculty Affairs (for individual schools): For complaints that do not meet the threshold of other investigative units and the respondent is a faculty member.
+Faculty Affairs units within individual schools often work closely with Human Resources and Central Academic and Faculty Affairs (AFA) in the Provost's Office. - Human Resources: For complaints that do not meet the threshold of other investigative units and the respondent is a staff member.
+University Human Resources and local human resources offices throughout the university respond to such matters. - Office of Audit Services: For complaints related to internal misappropriation of assets or internal controls. - Office of Culture, Ethics and Compliance: For complaints related to conflicts of interest, privacy and security laws, health care billing, youth protection and misconduct related to research grants and violations not within another office's jurisdiction. - Office of Professionalism and Ethics: In addition to being the central office for the triage of complaints, there are instances when OPE will be charged with conducting investigations at the direction of the vice president of OPE or university senior leadership. - Office of Athletic Compliance: For complaints related to athletic policies and procedures, such as NCAA, PAC-12, and USC rules.

-- Human Resources: For complaints that do not meet the threshold of other investigative units and the respondent is a staff member.
-University Human Resources and local human resources offices throughout the university respond to such matters. - Office of Conduct, Accountability, and Professionalism (OCAP): For more egregious and/or pervasive complaints, such as bullying or violence in the workplace, that require investigation beyond the normal scope of Faculty Affairs or Human Resources. - Office of Audit Services: For complaints related to internal misappropriation of assets or internal controls. - Office of Culture, Ethics and Compliance: For complaints related to conflicts of interest, privacy and security laws, health care billing, youth protection and misconduct related to research grants and violations not within another office's jurisdiction. - Office of Professionalism and Ethics: In addition to being the central clearinghouse for complaints, there are instances when OPE will be charged with conducting investigations at the direction of the vice president of OPE or university senior leadership. - Office of Athletic Compliance: For complaints related to athletic policies and procedures, such as NCAA, PAC-12, and USC rules. - Office of Community Expectations & Office of Academic Integrity (formerly Student Judicial Affairs and Community Standards): For complaints related to violations of the university's Living Our Values: The USC Student Handbook.
+Office of Community Expectations & Office of Academic Integrity (formerly Student Judicial Affairs and Community Standards): For complaints related to violations of the university's Living Our Unifying Values: The USC Student Handbook.